prometheus-operator/prometheus-operator/Documentation/api-reference/api.md

 </td>
 <td>
 <em>(Optional)</em>
-<p>Enable Prometheus to be used as a receiver for the Prometheus remote
+<p>enableRemoteWriteReceiver enables Prometheus to be used as a receiver for the Prometheus remote
 write protocol.</p>
 <p>WARNING: This is not considered an efficient way of ingesting samples.
 Use it with caution for specific low-volume use cases.